League-of-Foundry-Developers/scene-packer/README.md

 1. Enable the `Scene Packer context menu` in Module Settings.
 2. Build your scene as normal, adding Actors and Journal Pins where you'd like.
-3. Export your Actors/Journals/Roll Tables/Items/Macros to your compendiums as normal.
+3. Export your Scenes/Actors/Journals/Roll Tables/Items/Macros/Playlists to your compendiums as normal.
 4. Run the script to Update Journal links to fix up the journal compendium linking (see section below)
 5. Right click on your Scene in the Scenes Directory and choose `Pack Scene Data`.
-6. Export your Scene to your compendium.
+6. Export your Scene to your compendium (replacing your existing entry, merging by name to retain the ID reference).

 ![scene-context-menu](scene-context-menu.png)